sfigg/commercialization-public/docset/manufacture/desktop/dpi-related-apis-and-registry-settings.md

 </tr>
 <tr class="even">
 <td align="left"><p>1</p></td>
-<td align="left"><p>Same scale factor is applied to all displays: Windows 8 and earlier Windows versions behavior.Content that is moved from one display to another might be the wrong size</p></td>
+<td align="left"><p>Same scale factor is applied to all displays: Windows 8 and earlier Windows versions behavior.
+Content that is moved from one display to another might be the wrong size.</p></td>
 </tr>
 </tbody>
 </table>